 What you need to focus on depends on your experience.

-“If you are looking for work with only a few years of experience, the headline is a quick way to make an impact.
-A heading appears under your name, address, and other contact information, says Bernison. - Here are some great examples:
+“If you're looking for a job with only a few years of work experience, headline is a quick way to make an impact.
+The headline appears under your name, address and other contact information, says Bernison. - Here are some great examples:

 - Award-winning graphic designer